-University Policy on Accommodating Students with Disabilities:

-Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center.
+University Policy on Accommodating Students with Disabilities : Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center.
 Click here to get started with the Disability Resource Center.
 It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.
 You must submit this documentation prior to submitting assignments or taking the quizzes or exams.
-Accommodations are not retroactive, therefore, students should contact the office as soon as possible in the term for which they are seeking accommodations.
+Accommodations are not retroactive; therefore, students should contact the office as soon as possible in the term for which they are seeking accommodations.

-Student Evaluation of Instruction

-Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
+Student Evaluation of Course and Instructor: Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
 Guidance on how to give feedback in a professional and respectful manner is available at gatorevals.aa.ufl.edu/students/.
-Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via ufl.bluera.com/ufl/.
+Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from

+GatorEvals, in their Canvas course menu under GatorEvals, or via ufl.bluera.com/ufl/.
 Summaries of course evaluation results are available to students at gatorevals.aa.ufl.edu/public-results/.

-Academic Honesty:

-By enrolling in this course, you agree to the University's Honor Code: http://www.dso.ufl.edu/sccr/honorcodes/honorcode.php.
+Academic Honesty: By enrolling in this course, you agree to the University's Honor Code: https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/

-UNIVERSITY POLICY ON ACADEMIC CONDUCT: UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity by abiding by the Honor Code.
+UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
-The Honor Code (http://www.dso.ufl.edu/sccr/process/student-conduct-honor-code/) specifies a number of behaviors that are in violation of this code and the possible sanctions.
-Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
+The Conduct Code specifies a number of behaviors that are in violation of this code and the possible sanctions.
+Click here to read the Conduct Code.
 If you have any questions or concerns, please consult with the instructor or TAs in this class.